pongrut/Traffic-Sign-Classifier-Project/writeup_template.md

 | 7 Speed limit (100km/h)			| 7 Speed limit (100km/h)      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 12 of the 15 traffic signs, which gives an accuracy of 80%.
+This compares favorably to the accuracy on the test set of 94.4%

+Three images from the 15 images misclassified.
+The first image was a Children crossing sign, where the class ID was 28.
+The high probability that misclassifies caused by the number of data sign classes 28 in the training dataset was tiny compared to other types.
+The second image is speed limit (30km / h), and the third speed limit (100km / h) are both images that were not taken from the front view, which the model has not previously been trained with.
+For misclassify, this problem may be reduced in the future if a random perspective function is added to the augment_data function.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)